Frequently Asked Questions about Gun Laws in New Hampshire

-Deadly force is a deadly serious business.
-You should look up New Hampshire's laws on the subject -- RSA 627, especially 627:4 -- but the basic rule is that deadly force is an absolute last resort, when you or someone else is in imminent danger of death or serious bodily injury (including rape), or kidnapping, and there is no other choice.
+Deadly force is a deadly serious business, and shooting someone is a life-changing event.
+Everyone should read New Hampshire's laws on the subject — RSA Chapter 627, especially 627:4 — but the basic principle is that deadly force is an absolute last resort, when you or someone else is in imminent danger of death or serious bodily injury (including rape), or kidnapping, and there is no other choice.
 (No, you may NOT use deadly force in defense of property, except to prevent arson by a trespasser.
 See RSAs 627:7 and 627:8.)

 Finally: whatever you see on TV or in movies about shooting, ignore it.
 It's fiction.